matthias-reis/carda-gatsby/content/articles/2020/07/toundra-interview-en.md

 ---
 date: 2020-07-23T09:19:37.594Z
-slug: toundra-interview-en
 typeName: Interview
 title: Toundra
 subTitle: '"Music Is About Freedom"'
 seoTitle: Interview with Toundra – "Music Is About Freedom"
 description: The Spanish post-rock band Toundra has set a German silent movie classic to music with their new album "Das Cabinet des Dr. Caligari".
 This made me curious, so I asked guitarist Esteban for an Interview.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2020-07-toundra-l-jpeg-imagine-080808_171a20_1440_1080/640.webp
 copyright: Toundra
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2020-07-toundra-fb-png-l-jpg-imagine-080808_181c21_1440_754/640.webp